Kalki (2017 film)

 Kalki is a 2017 Indian Tamil-language short film, directed by Dhilip Kumar and written by film critic Baradwaj Rangan.
 Produced by Prateek Chakravorty and Shruti Nallappa under the banner Pramod Films, the film stars Kishore and Yasmin Ponnappa in the lead roles.
-The film has music composed by Girishh G, with cinematography handled by Vijay Karthik Kannan and edited by A. Sreekar Prasad.
+The film has music composed by Girishh G., with cinematography handled by Vijay Kartik Kannan, and edited by A. Sreekar Prasad.
 The film released on 31 May 2017.

 Premise

 A woman named Kalki (Yasmin Ponnappa) is introduced in the beginning of the film leaving the audience wondering who she is.
 A scientist, Kishore (Kishore), is on a journey to solve one of the greatest mysteries of the universe.
 While doing so, he falls in love with Radhika (Yasmin Ponnappa).
 However, Radhika has a secret that Kishore doesn't know about.